Mounika-Nalla-45/2601050112_MTech_CSE/CO1/Divide and Conquer/README.md

 Explain how Binary Search applies the divide-and-conquer concept.
 What is its time complexity?

+### Solution

+According to the scenario using the(binary search applies the divide and conquer)

+### Binary Search applies the Divide-and-Conquer

 ### Example

 Imagine a company has millions of employee IDs, and they are stored in sorted order.